rustviz/rustviz-tutorial/src/ownership.md

 # Ownership

 In the previous section, we considered only simple values, like integers.
-However, in real-world programs, we work with more complex data structures that allocate resources on the heap.
+However, in real-world Rust programs, we work with more complex data structures that allocate resources on the heap.
 When we allocate resources, we need a strategy for de-allocating these resources.
 Most programming languages use one of two
 strategies:

 1. Manual Deallocation (C, C++): The programmer is responsible for explicitly deallocating memory, e.g. using `free` in C or `delete` in C++.
-This is performant but can result in critical issues such as use-after-free bugs, double-free bugs, and memory leaks.
+This is performant but can result in critical memory safety issues such as use-after-free bugs, double-free bugs, and memory leaks.
+These can cause crashes, memory corruption, and security vulnerabilities.
+In fact, about 70% of security bugs in major software products like Windows and Chrome are due to memory safety issues.

-2. Garbage Collection (OCaml, Java, Python): The programmer does not have to explicitly deallocate memory.
-Instead, a *garbage collector* frees (deallocates) memory when it knows no further references to it remain.
-This prevents memory safety bugs.
-However, the garbage collector creates additional run-time performance overhead because it needs to dynamically determine whether there are any remaining references.
+2. Garbage Collection (OCaml, Java, Python, etc.): The programmer does not have to explicitly deallocate memory.
+Instead, a *garbage collector* frees (deallocates) memory by doing a dynamic analysis that detects when no further references to the data remain live.
+This prevents memory
+safety bugs.
+However, a garbage collector can incur sometimes substantial run-time performance overhead.

 Rust uses a third strategy—a static (i.e. compile-time) ownership system.
-Because this is a purely compile-time mechanism, it achieves memory safety without the performance overhead of garbage collection.
+Because this is a purely compile-time mechanism, it achieves memory safety without the performance overhead of garbage collection!

-The key idea is that each resource in memory has a unique *owner*.
-When the owner dies, e.g. by going out of scope, the resource is deallocated (in Rust, we say that the resource is *dropped*.)
+The key idea is that each resource in memory has a unique *owner*, which controls access to that resource.
+When the owner's lifetime ends (it "dies"), e.g. by going out of scope, the resource is deallocated (in Rust, we say that the resource is *dropped*.)

 ## Heap-Allocated Strings

-For example, heap-allocated strings are managed by Rust's ownership system.
+For example, heap-allocated strings, of type `String`, are managed by Rust's ownership system.
 Consider the following example, which constructs a heap-allocated string and prints it out.